tuskyapp/faq/README.md

 - Open the three-dot-menu on any post not in your display language.
 Choose "translate".

-## Why can't I see the "translate" option on posts?
+## Why can't I find the "translate" option on posts?

 Tusky supports translating posts via the connected Mastodon server since version 25.
 If the option doesn't show up it can have several reasons:

 - You are not using Tusky 25 or later
 - Your server does not support translation.
 If you also can't translate any posts in the web interface, this is the most likely reason.
-(Tusky uses the `configuration.translation.enabled` attribute of the `/api/v2/instance` endpoint to detect server support.)
+(Tusky uses the `configuration.translation.enabled` attribute of the `/api/v2/instance` endpoint to detect server support.
+You can also check that attribute manually by visiting `https://<your.instance>/api/v2/instance` in a browser.)
 - The post is already in your display language (or wrongly tagged as such by the author).

 ## Posting